daileytj/what_next_app/README.md

 JavaScript
 jQuery

-The application functionality will allows a user to input the last book they read and returns suggestions for other books they may want to read next.
+The application functionality allows a user to input the last book they read and returns suggestions for other books they may enjoy reading next.

 User Flow:
 1. Input last book a user has read